kaizhu256/node-utility2/README.md

 - none

 #### todo
+- fix test-report bug with duplicate github and heroku tests
 - migrate from travis to github-actions
 - update function fsWriteFileWithMkdirp to write to tmpfile first
 - jslint - unmangle function jslintAutofixLocalFunction